-- But in cases where you have more leeway (especially for dry creek beds that are purely decorative), attempt to disguise the "headwaters" of the dry creek bed by making it bend out from behind a large boulder or some plant material.
+- But in cases where you have more leeway (especially for features that will be purely decorative), attempt to disguise the "headwaters" of the dry creek bed by making it bend out from behind a large boulder or some plant material.
 When the source of a stream is mysterious, viewers have to use their imagination.
-And what we construct with our hands is rarely as pleasing as what we construct with our minds!
+And what we construct with our hands is rarely as pleasing as what we construct with our minds.

 - What if you're not allowed to redirect the water to the street?
 Unless you already have a landscape drainage system in place (allowing you to route the runoff into that system), you have 2 main options.
 You could channel the water to a location on your land (but make sure it's your land, not a neighbor's!) where it's less troublesome and where, if the soil is sandy enough, it can percolate harmlessly down into the ground.
 A second option is to build a pond and funnel the water into it.

-- So much for the course of a dry creek bed.
+- So much for the course.
 What about its depth and width?
 These dimensions don't have to conform to any rule exactly.
 Look at dry creek beds in nature: they're obviously not all of the same depth and width.
 But there's a general rule you can follow: dry creek beds tend to be wider than they are deep, which is good news for you -- less digging!
-A 2:1 ratio is about right, meaning you could make the dry creek bed 3' wide x 1.5' deep, for example.
+A 2:1 ratio is about right, meaning you could make your feature 3 feet wide x 1.5 feet deep, for example.

 - With the planning done, now it's time for the first real work in the project: the digging.
 It's easy to build dry creek beds for landscape drainage, provided that the soil you'll be excavating isn't strewn with roots and rocks.
-Those with difficult soil to excavate can take solace in the fact that excavating the dry creek bed will be the toughest part of the project!
+Those with difficult soil to excavate can take solace in the fact that the excavation will be the toughest part of the project!

 - Take the soil that you're excavating and mound it up along the sides of your dry creek bed, as you go.
 This will reduce the amount of digging that you have to do, since you'll be lowering the base and raising the sides in one motion.
 Tamp down this excavated soil with a tamping tool.